Gautam08905/FoodOrder/README.md

    [git clone https://github.com/yourusername/glad-food-corner.git
    cd glad-food-corner](https://github.com/Gautam08905/FoodOrder.git)

-2.Install dependencies: Ensure you have the following dependencies installed:
+2.**Install dependencies: Ensure you have the following dependencies installed:**
    -AngularJS
    -Bootstrap
    -Font Awesome

-3.Create the Database in phpMyAdmin: database name:-foodapp table name:-users
+3.**Create the Database in phpMyAdmin:** database name:-foodapp table name:-users
    with column:-id(with autoincrement),username,email,password

+4.**Run the project:**
-4.Run the project: Open the project in your preferred code editor and use a live server extension to view the website on your local machine.
+	Open the project in your preferred code editor and use a live server extension to view the website on your local machine.

-Usage
+**Usage**
    Home Page
       The home page welcomes visitors with a hero section and highlights popular items.
 Users can navigate to other sections such as Menu, About, and Cart.